zhudiing/lazy/README.md

 # lazy
-A collection of header-only libs, all rights are vested in the original author
+A collection of C++ header-only libs, all rights are vested in the original author

 Too lazy to write anything more...